Managing MySQL/MariaDB Databases with phpMyAdmin in ServBay

 Note that servbay.host

-To start managing your databases, you need to log in to phpMyAdmin with the correct credentials.
+To begin managing your databases, you'll need the correct credentials to log in to phpMyAdmin.

 https://servbay.host/phpmyadmin

-. - Enter your login details: On the login page, enter your username and password.
+. - Enter connection details: On the login screen, fill in your username and password.

 - Username and Password: You can find ServBay’s default database user (usually